njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

-Backer count distributions exhibit substantial positive skew across all outcome groups, producing meaningful divergence between mean and median in every case.
-The disparity is sharpest for successful campaigns, where a median of 201 backers sits against a mean of 851 — a fourfold gap driven by a small number of high-visibility campaigns whose backer counts are an order of magnitude above the typical observation.
-A mean that is four times the median does not describe a minor statistical inconvenience; it describes a summary statistic that misrepresents the experience of the overwhelming majority of campaigns in the dataset.
-Therefore, the median is the only defensible measure of central tendency in this analysis.
+The backer count distributions exhibit positive skew of sufficient magnitude to produce material divergence between mean and median across all outcome groups.
+The disparity is most pronounced for successful campaigns, where the median of 201 backers contrasts with a mean of 851 — a fourfold difference attributable to a small number of high-visibility campaigns whose backer counts are an order of magnitude above the typical observation.
+A mean that is over four times the median cannot be treated as a reliable indicator of central tendency and reflects the distributional influence of outliers rather than the experience of the representative campaign: reporting such a figure as a summary statistic systematically overstates backer mobilization.
+Consequently, the median is the only defensible measure of central tendency for this analysis.

-The outcome distributions reveal a second, related pattern.
-Failed and canceled campaigns are tightly clustered at low backer counts, most attract negligible support, and range of charateristics is narrow.
-In contrast, successful campaigns span the full range from modest community support to large-scale viral mobilization.
-Standard deviations of 1,267 for successful campaigns against 961 for failed and 574 for canceled capture this asymmetry, but the underlying point is more intuitive: success comes in far more sizes than failure does.
-In this dataset, failure is relatively uniform; success is not.
+Also, the backer count distributions exhibit a secondary pattern of analytical interest beyond the mean-median divergence.
+Failed and canceled campaigns typically generate low backer counts, with most observations clustering near zero and a constrained range of outcomes, a distributional shape consistent with campaigns that fail to mobilize sufficient audience support.
+In contrast, successful campaigns exhibit a markedly different distributional profile, spanning the full range from modest community support to large-scale viral mobilization.
+This asymmetry is reflected in the standard deviations: 1,267 for successful campaigns, 961 for failed, and 574 for canceled.
+The substantive implication is that failure is a relatively homogeneous outcome while success is heterogeneous: a distinction that has practical consequences for how campaign performance benchmarks should be set and interpreted.

 ---